EpistasisLab/SimpleModelView/README.md

 ### Getting Started

+#### Unity Version
+Developed under Unity 2018.2

+#### Installation

-Clone this project and import the SimpleModelView folder into your Unity project.
+Clone this project and copy the Assets/SimpleModelView folder into your Unity project.

+##### Unity 2018 and TextMeshPro
+When you load the ExampleComplex scene, you'll be prompted to load TextMeshPro into the project - that's fine.
+However the transform for the example `RotationSpeed_TextMeshProWorldSpace` gets messed up, but don't worry about that for demo purposes.

+##### Unity 2017 and earlier
+You'll need to either:

+- remove the two source files that use TextMeshPro (_SMVViewTextMeshProUGUI_ and _SMVViewTextMeshProWV_) and ignore the warnings in the example scene
+- or, get TextMeshPro and add it to your project

 # Concepts